bskinn/github-repo-label-setup/README.md

 GitHub exposes an [API] for listing, retrieving, creating, updating, and deleting labels from a repository.
-All interactions with the labels list of the target repository are achieved using this API.
+All interactions with the labels list of the target repository are achieved using `requests` calls to this API.

 [#2]: https://github.com/bskinn/repo-label-creator/issues/2